data-wizards/data-wizards.github.io/index.md

 [//]: # The `Title`, `Author` and `Date` columns don't directly relate to the research questions, but can allow some interesting further analysis if time allows.
 For example, do good/bad cover practices change over time?

-The visual semantically meaningful features we have chosen to work with in this project are highlighted below:
+The visual semantically meaningful features we have chosen to work with in this project are highlighted in the below interactive tree plot.
+By clicking the circles, information about the features will appear.

 <html lang="en">